One Mile MISSION

 Founded & directed by artist and cultural leader K. Bradford, One Mile offers transformational, visionary art and social justice programs which build positive, vibrant cultures of social difference, cultural understanding and human sustainability.
 Working with communities to create imaginative narratives, One Mile invokes compassion and awareness across cultures, classes, genders, races, ages, sexualities, religions and nationalities.

 Through a highly inventive, multi-modal learning pedagogy, One Mile uses art, music, story, poetry and performance to open pathways for systemic change in how we see and treat ourselves and others.
 Socially engaged artmaking workshops explore critical themes and incite a playful yet strategic collaborative process.
-Hand-tailored, age-appropriate programming centers around a core theme addressed in a culminating public art installation or performance that activates the theme as a nexus for dialogue within the larger learning community.
+Hand-tailored, age-appropriate programming centers around a core theme addressed in a culminating public art installation or interactive cultural platform that activates the theme as a nexus for dialogue within the larger learning community.